secretuniversity/secret-box-vite-template/app/tutorial/guide.md

  3. `examples/schema.rs` - update with the name of your secret contract
 <br/>

- 4. `integration.ts` - integration tests for your Secret Box
+ 4. `tests/integration.ts` - integration tests for your Secret Box
 <br/>

- 5. `tutorial/` - write your guide in `guide.md` and include any images in `illustrations/`
+ 5. `app/tutorial/` - write your guide in `guide.md` and include any images in `illustrations/`
 <br/>

  6. `app/` - make your Secret Box frontend changes here